BeauYancey/startup/README.md

   + add style with `el.style.propertyName = value`
   + check a box with `checkboxEl.checked = true`
   + set other attributes (like id) with `el.setAttribute('attribute', 'value')`
++ Objects can be accessed with `object.key` or `object['key']`
++ MongoDB has an updateOne function that updates a document, you don't need to delete it and replace it.